 The beauty of having Hong Kong as a travel hub is flying with HK Express.
 Also known as Hong Kong Express Airways Limited, the airline flies to many destinations in Asia including Japan, Vietnam, Korea and Thailand.

 As one of the Hong Kong budget airlines, HK Express has amazing promotions throughout the year.
-I flew with HK Express seven times over the last four years and saved a significant amount of money.
+I flew with HK Express seven times over the last four years and saved significant money.
 So I want to share everything I know about the budget airline and how you can save money by flying with HK Express.